 The optional premium add-on monthly services include access to the following benefits:

-The retail cost of the phone is $99.99.
+Check the retail cost of the phone on Amazon below.
 Occasionally, there are promotions.

 All of Jitterbug Flip’s features are designed to make it easier to use.
 The phone has large button, a simple Yes/No navigation menu, a magnifier, and a flash light.